omar-shakhtour/MalPal/README.md

 # About
-This is a website showcasing a fictional bioinformatics product
+This is a website showcasing a bioinformatics product

 # What is MalPal?
 MalPal is a AI malnutrition detection system.
-The product is currently a theoretical idea, but feel free to take a look at it on the MalPal website: https://omar-shakhtour.github.io/MalPal/
+Feel free to take a look at it on the MalPal website: https://omar-shakhtour.github.io/MalPal/